-Our focus on Safe and Decent work extends beyond our own operations and into our third party supply chains, particularly with regard to child and forced adult labour, as well as fair working conditions.
+Our focus on Safe and Decent work extends beyond our own operations and into our third-party supply chains, particularly with regard to child and forced adult labour, as well as fair working conditions.
 As many of our supply chains are in emerging markets across highly rural areas with significant levels of poverty and lacking in infrastructure like schools, eradicating labour issues is much more complex, particularly when buying via intermediaries.
-To help address some of these issues, we were the first agri-business to become an affiliate member of the Fair Labor Association (FLA), working with them on programmes in our cocoa and hazelnut supply chains.

 We have zero tolerance for forced labour, slavery or human trafficking in our organisation and industry.
 We are committed to maintaining our work, as a global leader in many food and industrial raw material businesses, in engaging with others including suppliers, interest groups and Governments, to eliminate abuses in the labour markets where Olam operates or has influence.

 Olam already has in place a number of policies which are reviewed and improved upon regularly along with all our initiatives which require us to mitigate the risk of slavery or human trafficking occurring in Olam’s business or any of its supply chains.
 These include: